Yellen warns U.S. could default on debt as early as June 1

 "I think Janet Yellen is just carrying his water to try to convince people that he doesn't need to be in the room," Republican Senator Shelley Moore Capito of West Virginia said.

-Asked if Senate Republicans could support a clean debt ceiling hike — that is, with no other legislation attached — Cornyn said he and his colleagues would not because it "won't pass the House, won't pass the Senate."
+Asked if Senate Republicans could support a clean debt ceiling hike — that is, with no other legislation attached — Texas Sen. John Cornyn said he and his colleagues would not because it "won't pass the House, won't pass the Senate."

 Democratic Senator Brian Schatz, of Hawaii, said he believes that Democrats should not cut a deal with Republicans to prevent default.